Toskarov/Telegram-Bot-Home-Tasks/README.md

 **To do it on Linux:**

-use crontab and add the script path
+- Use crontab and add the script path
 ````bash
 crontab -e
 ````